m5stack/m5-docs/docs/en/app/m5iot_kit.md

 ## Description

 **M5IotKit**.
 This is a feast of IoT stuff, powered by M5Stack.
 It is an all-in-one Learning board, which includes anything you can imagine in an IoT + industrial application scenarios.
-Let's see what you can with it:  Robotic movement, the most commonly used serial communication port, Relay control, all different types of Button control, RF reader, speaker, Microphone and more all controlled by  M5stack, so that you can program this board with Blockly(UIFlow), Arduino, and Micropython.
+Let's see what you can do with it:  Robotic movement, the most commonly used serial communication port(RS485 RS232), Relay control, all different types of Button control, RF reader, speaker, Microphone and more all able to develope by an M5stack core device, so you can program this board with Blockly(UIFlow), Arduino, and Micropython.
 Based on application scenarios, we've partitioned them into different functional parts with the good-looking layout and full-function performance.
 Here comes the most powerful IIoT learning board.

 ## Product Feature
-- Compatible with the M5Stack stackable and extendable system
+- Fully Compatible with the M5Stack stackable and extendable system
 - Protoboard, M5-BUS extension
 - Each module comes with an individual power switch.
 - Environment Sensor set ( Temperature, Humility,  barometric pressure, light intensity, and Microphone )